King John (play): Synopsis

 King John receives an ambassador from France who demands with a threat of war that he renounce his throne in favour of his nephew, Arthur, whom the French King Philip believes to be the rightful heir to the throne under primogeniture.

-John adjudicates an inheritance dispute between Robert Faulconbridge and his older brother Philip the Bastard, during which it becomes apparent that Philip is the illegitimate son of King Richard I. Queen Eleanor, mother to both Richard I and John, recognises the family resemblance in Philip and suggests that he renounce his claim to the Faulconbridge land in exchange for a knighthood.
-John knights Philip the Bastard under the name Sir Richard the Plantagenet.
-Afterwards, Lady Faulconbridge confirms her son's secret parentage in private.
+John adjudicates an inheritance dispute between Robert Faulconbridge and his older brother Philip, whom Robert accuses of illegitimacy.
+Queen Eleanor of Aquitaine, the mother to King John, notes that Philip looks very similar to her late son King Richard the Lionheart.
+Queen Eleanor accordingly suggests that Philip renounce his claim to the Faulconbridge estates in exchange for a non-inheriting position within the House of Plantagenet and a knighthood.
+After mocking Robert Faulconbridge's ugliness at length, Philip enthusiastically agrees and Queen Eleanor praises Philip as possessing "the very spirit of Plantagenet".
+King John knights Philip as Sir Richard the Plantagenet.
+Afterwards, learning Philip has renounced his inheritance, Lady Faulconbridge reluctantly confirms Queen Eleanor's suspicions about her son's secret parentage to him.

-In France, King Philip and his forces besiege the English-ruled town of Angers, threatening attack unless its citizens support Arthur.
-Philip is supported by Austria, whom the characters believe killed Richard I. The English contingent arrives.
-Eleanor then trades insults with Constance, Arthur's mother.
-Kings Philip and John stake their claims in front of Angers' citizens, but to no avail: their representative says that they will support the rightful king, whoever that turns out to be.
+As part of his efforts to back regime change in the Angevin Empire, King Philip and his forces besiege the Angevin walled city of Angers, threatening to put them to the sack unless the citizens accept Prince Arthur as their King.
+Philip is supported by the Duke of Austria, who is alleged to have killed Richard the Lionheart.
+The English Army arrives.
+Queen Eleanor then trades insults with Constance, Arthur's mother.
+Kings Philip and John argue their claims in front of Angers' citizens, but to no avail: their representative says that they will support the rightful king, whoever that turns out to be upon the battlefield.

 The French and English armies clash, but no clear victor emerges.
 Each army dispatches a herald claiming victory, but Angers' citizens continue to refuse to recognize either claimant because neither army has proven victorious.